Artist Relief Project FAQs

 Yes.
 Artly World, the organization behind Artist Relief Project, is registered 501c3 nonprofit, and all donations are tax deductible to the extent allowed by law.

-All funds will benefit artists in the form of cash mini-grants and in the form of programs and resources to support artists as they continue pursuing the arts as a professional endeavor during these difficult times.
-We are a registered 501c3 nonprofit with a team of volunteers who are donating their time and resources to the Project.
+All funds will benefit artists in the form of programs, grants, and resources to support artists as they continue pursuing the arts as a professional endeavor.

 The Artist Relief Project is an initiative by Artly World, a registered 501c3 nonprofit based in Austin, TX.
 Artly World provides free arts and music programs to underserved communities and beneficial resources and opportunities to artists, musicians, and performers to share their work with a broader audience.